• Skip to primary navigation

 Kaylie

-This closed oven method will give you a beautifully crusted prime rib roast that’s cooked to a perfect medium rare.
-This technique is ideal for smaller, 4 to 6 pound boneless rib roasts.
+The prime rib 500 rule method delivers a beautifully crusted rib roast cooked to a perfect medium-rare.
+This foolproof technique is ideal for smaller boneless rib roasts, weighing 4 to 7 pounds.

 Print Recipe Pin Recipe